AHappyTeacup/cv/README.md

 - Migrated CORBA tooling from Python to Java as security requirements changed.

 ##### Duties & Responsibilities
+- Maintaining a python codebase used by the Subscriber Migrations Team.
-- Working within a team to react and respond to feature requests and bug reports raised by the Subscriber Migrations Engineering Team.
+- Working within a team to react and respond to feature requests and bug reports.
-- Prioritising enhancements and tech debt catalogued in a JIRA dashboard.
+- Prioritising enhancements, bug fixes, and addressing tech debt.
 - Managing legacy GitLab repos, Jenkins pipelines, and VMWare infrastructure.
-- Contributing to other technical teams' projects during periods of low workload.
+- Contributing to other developmentg teams' projects during periods of low workload.
-- Presenting new and proposed features and projects to my team, and other teams.
+- Presenting new and proposed features and projects to my teams.
-- Providing technical documentation to my team and our users, on installation guides and new features.
+- Providing technical documentation on features and their usage to my team and our users.

+### Python Developer, [Metaswitch Networks]
-### [Metaswitch Networks], Belfast, _(January 2018 - February 2021)_
+#### Belfast, _(January 2018 - February 2021)_
-**Python Developer**\
-The Professional Services Tools Team was established to take ownership of and improve our existing automation tooling.
+I was selected to start the Professional Services Tools Team, which was established to take ownership of and improve existing automation tooling.

 ##### Key Achievements
 - Built an automated JIRA workflow by utilising JIRA's webhooks, JIRA's APIs, and a custom CherryPy API to assess and filter actionable items to the Professional Services team.